 Solid tumors encompass a range of cancer types that are named for the type of cells that form them, such as ovarian, breast and lung.

 Bladder cancer is a type of solid tumor.
-The ACS estimates that nearly 75,000 new cases of bladder cancer are expected to be diagnosed in the United States during 2014.
-More than 15,000 people will die from the disease.
+The ACS estimates that 74,000 new cases of bladder cancer are expected to be diagnosed in the United States during 2015.
+About 16,000 people will die from the disease.

 Solid Tumors Clinical Trials